 Should I use the “Institutional” version, or one of the others?

-As a rule, you should use the Lewis & Clark (Institutional) version if your office serves the entire institution (all three schools).
-Examples of offices that serve the entire institution include Campus Safety, Facilities Services, and Human Resources.
+As a rule, you should use the Lewis & Clark (Institutional) version if your office/division/group serves more than one of our three schools.
+Examples include Campus Safety, Human Resources, and Watzek Library.